alexteghipco/brainSurfer/README.md

 3d overlays were here, now make 2d overlays in case you don't like transparency as your 2nd dimension (see plotOverlay2D)

+- GUIs for generating 2D and 3D overlay

+There is also now functionality from within the brainSurfer GUI to generate 2D and 3D statistical maps (and to create your own 2D/3D colormaps)

 # Warnings and bugs
 These are some current issues that will be fixed in the future